If your child has other insurance besides WVCHIP or Medicaid, you will not qualify unless you meet one of the following exceptions:

 Note: You will need to submit copies of documents from your employer or insurance company to show changes in coverage or health care premium costs.

-A. You should make an appointment with your local WVDHHR office.
+A. You should make an appointment with your local WVDHHR office, or apply online at www.wvinroads.org.
 You will need to bring proof of your family’s income and the cost of the premium (usually on your paystub).
 Ask the worker to determine if your kids qualify for WVCHIP.
 You should not drop coverage unless the child’s eligibility for WVCHIP has been determined.
 You will receive a denial notice and it will state you are being denied due to the fact you have health insurance.
+At this time, contact the WVCHIP office, Eligibility Department.
+WVCHIP will verify through the DHHR that you qualify under the Income Guidelines, and pay over 9.5 % in insurance premiums.
 The application will then be held up to 45 days, pending proof of termination of other insurance coverage from applicant.
+WVCHIP will advise you to drop your private insurance, and to fax in a statement that says it has been cancelled.
 When the original coverage ends, WVCHIP coverage will begin the 1st day of the following month.

 Q. I am a divorced parent.
 My children receive medical coverage from their other parent.
 The insurance is not readily accepted in West Virginia.
 What should I do?